help-me-mom/ng-mocks/README.md

 > **NOTE**: Information about [form control and their mocks](#how-to-mock-form-controls)
 > is in a different section.

-**a mock directive** respects the interface of its original directive as a type of `MockedDirective<T>` and provides:
+**A mock directive** respects the interface of its original directive as a type of `MockedDirective<T>` and provides:

 - the same `selector`